dockstore/compose_setup/README.md

 Port 80 is exposed over http.
 This port should not be exposed to the public.
 A separately [configured load balancer](https://github.com/dockstore/dockstore-deploy) is responsible for SSL termination and forwarding traffic to this instance.
 Previously this repo handled the SSL termination with nginx and LetsEncrypt.

+If you are looking for how to run Dockstore locally as a developer, you are probably in the wrong place and should take a look at https://github.com/dockstore/dockstore/blob/develop/docker-compose.yml

 ## Prerequisities

 1. Tested on Ubuntu 20.04